European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-normalization-encoding.md

 The following table shows an example of a simple input email address, and the result as each step is applied to arrive at a secure, opaque value.

-The final value, the hex to Base64 encoded representation of the SHA-256 hash, is the value to provide to the EUID Operator endpoint.
+The final value, the hex to Base64-encoded representation of the SHA-256 hash, is the value to provide to the EUID Operator endpoint.

 :::warning
 When applying Base64 encoding, be sure to Base64-encode the raw bytes of the hash or use a Base64 encoder that takes a hex-encoded value as input.
 If you use a function that takes text as input, the result is a longer string which is invalid for the purposes of EUID.